mulesoft/api-console/README.md

 ## Reporting issues and features requests

-The API Console and the Advanced REST client is open and we encourage the community to contribute to the project.
+The API Console is open and we encourage the community to contribute to the project.
 However, it is very important to follow a few simple rules when you create an issue report or send a pull request.

 See CONTRIBUTING.md for description of how to file issue report of feature request.